 In the end we cut out the last 13 kilometres of the trail and stopped just short of Sliammon Lake.
 We decided after a tough hike to Manzanita Hut that we would camp instead en route to Rieveley Pond Hut – and have a couple of easier days.
 Bringing a tent allows the option of making changes to plans while on the trail.

-Here’s what you have to look forward to on one of the more popular sections of the Sunshine Coast Trail.
+Here’s what the hiking looks like on one of the more popular sections of the Sunshine Coast Trail.

 Sarah Point to Manzanita Hut